fiskurgit/Statisk/README.md

 Work in progress/a hacky mess.
 DO NOT USE.

-Converts Markdown files to simple Html with monochrome dithered images creating extremely low-bandwidth web pages.
+Converts Markdown files to simple Html with support for extreme image size reduction for low-bandwidth web pages.

 ![screenshot](screenshot.png)